 How to Descale a Keurig Coffee Maker?

-Consider the following scenario: it’s a brisk morning, you stumble into the kitchen half-asleep, and you only want a steamy cup of coffee.
-When you click the button on your Keurig coffee maker, you receive a sluggish dribble instead of a delightful brew.
+So cleaning When Keurig has some steps to take to do it, you click the button on your Keurig coffee maker, and you receive a sluggish dribble instead of a delightful brew.

 That’s when you know it’s time to pamper your faithful coffee lover by describing it.
 Descaling may appear to be a hard process but don’t worry, we’re here to walk you through it step by step.

-Here is an easy guide that’ll take you less than 10 minutes to finish up; follow these steps, and you’ll be able to descale a coffee maker in no time.
+Here are some easy Steps that will take you less than 10 minutes to finish up; follow these steps, and you’ll be able to describe a coffee maker in no time.

 1. Unplug and Empty Your Keurig